tubchild2/DND_obsidian_vault/Obsidian Vault/Sessions/Session 1/Session 1.1 - The Ship.md

 | 16-20          | You know it immediately, you've avoided this planet your whole life. [[Vivimus]] is a horrifying place.
 Chemical rivers, fiery parasites, earth-shattering volcanoes, toxic fog, and some of the most hostile wildlife in the known galaxy.
 If you landed this crappy ship on its surface, you'd be eaten alive by the time the second sun rises.<br>You also recognize [[Vivere Mori]], the city it's trying to take you to.
 It's protected from the forces of nature, but it's the location of [[House Galling]] HQ, and is one of the seediest, most criminal infested cities in the known galaxy. |

 ### *Bathroom*
 The smell hits you first—a sour blend of disinfectant, rotten eggs, and [[Taure (PC)]]'s rancid craps.
 The cramped bathroom is a dingy shade of industrial green, with scuffed walls and a toilet that’s little more than a glorified portapotty.
-A faded digital display on the seat blinks: **"2 credits for 15 minutes"** in cheerful yellow letters.
+A faded digital display on the seat blinks: **"2 [[Galactic Standards|credits]] for 15 minutes"** in cheerful yellow letters.

 On the wall, a glossy poster from **[[House Galling]]** beams down at you.
 It shows a cartoonish businessman giving a thumbs up with the slogan "WIPE THOROUGHLY ON COMPANY TIME."